 The College participates in the Commonwealth's fringe benefit programs, including health insurance, unemployment, pension, and workers' compensation benefits.
-Health insurance, unemployment, and pension costs are billed through a fringe benefit rate charged to the College.
+Health insurance, unemployment and pension costs are billed through a fringe benefit rate charged to the College.
 Workers' compensation costs are assessed separately based on the College's actual experience.
+The Commonwealth requires the College to record, as a liability, its portion of the future estimated workers' compensation benefits to be paid.